- Join IPROW

 Some jobs involve much more outdoors work than others, perhaps surveying paths, organising and supervising work tasks or maintenance contractors, or undertaking maintenance work.
 Some jobs are desk-based with forays into public records offices or occasional site visits.
 There are solicitors and barristers who specialise in rights of way and information technology opportunities in designing databases, geographic information systems and field data collection.

-Salaries vary considerably: some start at around ú11,000 for new entrants or manual jobs ranging up to management posts at over ú35,000.
+Salaries vary considerably: some start at around £11,000 for new entrants or manual jobs ranging up to management posts at over £35,000.
 Overall, it is not generally a profession in which to get rich, but it is one that is widely varied, and becoming more varied in response to changing legislation, social development and, as in anything, information technology.

 IPROW offers its own training courses, at all levels from introductory days to specialist subjects at an advanced level.
-Plas Tan Y Bwlch (Snowdonia National Park study centre) offers an introductory course on rights of way that is comprehensive.
-The Rights of Way Law Review offers specialist courses.
+Plas Tan Y Bwlch (Snowdonia National Park study centre) offers a comprehensive introductory course on many aspects of rights of way over a week.

 Jobs may be advertised in local and regional newspapers, sometimes national newspapers and through IPROW, however, with the current high costs of newspaper advertising, some authorities may rely on their own websites.
 The Countryside Job Service offers information on many areas of countryside work and has job advertisements, including rights of way work.